KhochanipaAun/StorySphere/README.md

 # StorySphere

-StorySphere เป็นแอปอ่านและเขียนนิยายที่พัฒนาโดยใช้ **Android Studio (Java + SQLite)**
+StorySphere is a mobile application for reading and writing novels, developed using Android Studio (Java + SQLite).
-โปรเจกต์นี้เป็นส่วนหนึ่งของ **โปรเจกค์จบการศึกษา (Final Year Project)**
-โดยมีวัตถุประสงค์เพื่อสร้างแพลตฟอร์มอ่านและเขียนนิยายออนไลน์ ที่ผู้ใช้สามารถเผยแพร่ผลงานและโต้ตอบกันได้อย่างสะดวกและปลอดภัย

-ในส่วนของเจ้าของ Git hub ได้รับผิดชอบในส่วนของ Back-end (Action)

-## 🛠️ เทคโนโลยีที่ใช้
-- **Android Studio (Java)**
-- **SQLite Database**

-## 📱 หน้าจอหลัก
+This project is part of a Final Year Project with the objective of creating an online platform where users can conveniently and safely publish their works and interact with one another.

+The GitHub repository owner was responsible for the Back-end (Action) implementation.

+# 🛠️ Technologies Used

+Android Studio (Java), SQLite Database

+# 📱 Main Screens

-- หน้า Login / Register
+Login / Register
-- หน้า Home / Category / Library / Top Chart
+Home / Category / Library / Top Chart/ Writing (Create novel)
-- หน้า Writing (สร้างนิยาย)

-## 🚀 วิธีรันโปรเจกต์
-1. เปิดโปรเจกต์ใน Android Studio
-2. เชื่อมต่อ Emulator หรืออุปกรณ์จริง
-3. คลิก **Run ▶️** เพื่อเริ่มแอป
+# 🚀 How to Run the Project

+*This project can only run on Android OS*
+- Click "Release" on the right panel, then click app tag.
+- Click StorySphere.apk, and Run ▶️ the latest release version of this project.
+- Start the application

-## 👩‍💻 ผู้พัฒนา
+👩‍💻 Developers

-- StorySphere Team  นักศึกษามหาวิทยาลัยราชมงคลธัญบุรี
+- StorySphere Team — Students of Rajamangala University of Technology Thanyaburi.
-- โปรเจกต์จบการศึกษา สาขานวัตกรรมการเรียนรู้และเทคโนโลยีสารสนเทศ
+- Final Year Project, Major in Innovation of Learning and Information Technology.